Single Round-trip Hierarchical ORAM via Succinct Indices: Abstract

 \section{Abstract}

-Accesses to data stored remotely create a side channel that is known to leak information even if the content is encrypted.
-Oblivious RAM is a cryptographic primitive that provides confidentiality of access patterns in remote storage settings.
-To outsource a database of~$n$ blocks of~$B$ bits, traditional solutions restrict the client to $\mathcal{O}(B)$ bits of private memory.
-A class of solutions, known as Hierarchical ORAM, has achieved theoretically \textit{optimal} bandwidth performance in this setting.
-Hierarchical ORAM distributes data blocks at the server across a hierarchy of hash tables, with the most recently accessed blocks in the lower levels of the hierarchy.
-Locating a block in the hierarchy requires a large number of round-trips of communication, with the server, per virtual access.
-Furthermore, rebuilding the hierarchy incurs a large concrete bandwidth overhead.
-Thus, Hierarchical ORAMs are seen as theoretical artefacts and have not been deployed in practice.
+Access patterns to data stored remotely create a side channel that is known to leak information even if the content of the data is encrypted.
+To protect against access pattern leakage, Oblivious RAM is a cryptographic primitive that obscures the (actual) access trace at the expense of additional access and periodic shuffling of the server's contents.
+A class of ORAM solutions, known as Hierarchical ORAM, has achieved theoretically \emph{optimal} logarithmic bandwidth overhead.
+However, to date, Hierarchical ORAMs are seen as only theoretical artifacts.
+This is because they require a large number of communication round-trips to locate (shuffled) elements at the server and involve complex building blocks such as cuckoo hash tables.

-For many applications, such as cloud storage, the client can afford a larger,~$\omega(B)$-bit, private memory allocation.
-With this premise, we introduce Rank ORAM, the first practical Hierarchical ORAM that takes advantage of a larger client.
-We construct a compact client-side data structure that keeps track of how recently data blocks have been accessed.
-Leveraging this information, Rank ORAM reduces both the number of round-trips of communication and the concrete bandwidth overhead of Hierarchical ORAM.
-In addition, Rank ORAM achieves a smaller client memory allocation than existing (non-Hierarchical) state-of-the-art practical ORAM schemes while maintaining comparable bandwidth performance.
+To address the limitations of Hierarchical ORAM schemes in practice, we introduce Rank ORAM; the first Hierarchical ORAM that can retrieve data with a single round-trip of communication (as compared to a logarithmic number in previous work).
+To support non-interactive communication, we introduce a \emph{compressed} client-side data structure that stores, implicitly, the location of each element at the server.
+In addition, this location metadata enables a simple protocol design that dispenses with the need for complex cuckoo hash tables.

+Rank ORAM requires asymptotically smaller memory than existing (non-Hierarchical) state-of-the-art practical ORAM schemes (e.g., Ring ORAM) while maintaining comparable bandwidth performance.
 Our experiments on real network file-system traces demonstrate a reduction in client memory, against existing approaches, of a factor of~$100$.
-At the same time, client-memory is only $290$MB when outsourced a database of $17.5$TB.
+For example, when {outsourcing} a database of $17.5$TB, required client-memory is only $290$MB vs. $40$GB for standard approaches.